-This feature allows you to do a quick search for a specific channel in the radio by key in the alias of the channel.
+This feature allows you to do a quick search for a specific channel in your radio by keying in the alias of the channel.
 If the name matches, your radio prompts the first found matched channel name.

 Press the preprogrammed ${\bf Channel\ Search\ }$ button.